 The principal at Lorenz Fiduciary Services, Inc., Marguerite C. Lorenz has been serving as Private Trustee and Executor since 2003.
 She is a frequent presenter for various professional organizations and she co-authored "Ethics for Trustees" along with Jane Lorenz.
 Marguerite has also served as Chairman of the Professional Fiduciaries Bureau Advisory Committee.

-Practice Areas: Diversity and Wellness, Ethics, Mental Health & Substance Abuse, Professional Conduct, Professionalism, Substance Abuse, Wellness Competence
+Practice Areas: Ethics, Mental Health & Substance Abuse, Professional Conduct, Professionalism, Substance Abuse

 Course Expiration: 02/19/2026